-“I will kill you, you hear me.
+“I will kill you, you hear me!
 This time, I will end you!” my stepfather exclaimed.
-His face was less than three inches from mine; his large hands wrapped tightly around my neck; his arms trembling and shaking as he attempted to choke the life out of me.
+His face less than three inches from mine; his large hands wrapped tightly around my neck; his arms trembling and shaking as he attempted to choke the life out of me.
 My mother and siblings simply stood there, watching silently.
 I was only 14.
-I hadn’t even finished elementary school.
+I hadn’t even finished elementary school yet.

-Earlier that same day, I had barely survived a drive by shooting from members of the local gang.
-Yet there I stood, my heart racing and my vision blurring.
-Without anyone to help me, I had to quickly decide whether I would simply allow this man to kill me and take away the only good thing I had in my life: my dream of becoming a filmmaker.
-Or, if I would fight him back with all the force I could muster.
+Earlier that same day, I barely survived a drive by shooting from members of the local gang.
+Yet there I stood; my heart racing; my vision blurring.
+Without anyone to help me, I had to quickly decide whether I would simply allow this man to kill me and take away the only good thing I had in my life - my dream of becoming a filmmaker, or, if I would fight him back with all the force I could muster.
 Fueled with nothing but the power of a childhood dream - I chose to FIGHT!

-I assembled this film in a very unique way so that it didn’t feel or look like so many other black, urban films about gang violence and dysfunctional families.
+I assembled this film in a very unique way so that it doesn’t feel nor look like so many other black, urban films about gang violence and dysfunctional families.
 Hence, I incorporated a magical cave into the story.
-I believe the presence of this magical cave gives this film a layer of science fiction and magic that sets it apart from other urban coming-of-age films.
-Therefore, this film is not simply about a black boy who wants desperately to survive, it is about a boy who wants to live so he can achieve a very specific dream.
+I believe the presence of this cave gives this film a layer of science fiction that sets it apart from other urban coming-of-age films.
+Not to mention, the blue cave is actually what I experienced as a child.
+It was a portal to my dream and imagination.
+Therefore, this film is not simply about a black boy who wants desperately to survive, it is about a boy who wants to live so he can achieve his dream.

 My hope is that this film creates an emotional yet engaging experience.
 Every camera angle is designed to take viewers on a journey with Ali.
-I want them feel the terror of a young boy being choked by an adult, the pain of being attacked by a vicious gang and the wonder of discovering a magical cave.
-I employed tracking shots, point of view shots and, in some scenes, a Steadicam to really immerse the viewer into this story.
+I want them to feel the terror of a young boy being choked by an adult, the trauma of being attacked by a vicious gang, the pain of being neglected by a mother and the wonder of discovering a magical cave.
+I employed tracking shots, point of view shots and, in some scenes, a Steadicam to really immerse viewers into this story.